pydantic/pydantic/docs/usage/types.md

 : simply uses the type itself for validation by passing the value to `IPv6Network(v)`, see [Pydantic Types](#pydantic-types) for other custom IP address types

+`enum.Enum`
+: checks that the value is a valid member of the enum, see [Enums and Choices](#enums-and-choices) for more details

+`enum.IntEnum`
+: checks that the value is a valid member of the integer enum, see [Enums and Choices](#enums-and-choices) for more details

 `decimal.Decimal`
 : *pydantic* attempts to convert the value to a string, then passes the string to `Decimal(v)`